PhD in Chemistry (2023 Entry)

-A PhD in Chemistry will give you an opportunity for you to devote up to four years conducting full time research in an area of your choice, addressing real-world problems.
+A PhD in Chemistry will give you an opportunity to devote up to four years conducting full-time research, addressing real-world problems in an area of your choice.
 Find a supervisor in the tab below and let us know what areas you’d like to research.
 You write up a thesis at the end of your studies.
 In some cases, the project may be carried out in collaboration with an industrial sponsor.
 Warwick offers comprehensive training in transferable skills, access to taught modules, and a supportive research environment.

 To contact the department directly with any questions please email chem-postgraduate at warwick dot ac dot uk.